Product SKU: M4327-P

 Choosing the Right Model

-- Choose this model if: You need a single indoor ceiling-mount camera to cover a wide open area such as a retail floor, lobby, or corridor, and you want on-camera deep learning analytics without relying on server-side processing.
-The M4327-P is suited to projects where minimising camera count, maintaining a discreet ceiling profile, and leveraging AXIS Object Analytics are all priorities.
+- Choose this model if: You need a single indoor ceiling-mount camera to eliminate blind spots across a wide open area, want on-camera people and vehicle analytics without server-side processing, and require a compact, discreet housing suited to commercial or professional interior environments.
+The M4327-P is the right fit when minimising camera count, leveraging deep learning analytics, and maintaining a clean ceiling installation are all project priorities.

-- Choose a different model if: The installation site is outdoors or subject to moisture, temperature variation beyond 0 to 40 degrees Celsius, or vandalism risk – this camera carries no IP or IK rating.
-If the monitoring requirement includes identifying fine detail at a specific fixed point across a large space, a dedicated fixed lens camera with higher per-area resolution will outperform the fisheye at that task.
-If optical zoom for active operator PTZ control is required, a motorised PTZ camera would be more appropriate as the M4327-P provides digital zoom only.
+- Choose a different model if: The installation location is outdoors or exposed to humidity, condensation, or temperatures outside the 0 to 40 degree Celsius operating range, as this camera has no IP or IK rating.
+If the monitoring task requires fine identification detail at a specific fixed point across a large area, a dedicated fixed-lens camera covering that zone will deliver higher pixel density at that location than the fisheye can provide through digital zoom.
+If true optical zoom with active operator PTZ control is required, a motorised PTZ camera is the appropriate choice, as the M4327-P provides digital zoom only.

 FAQs

-The M4327-P supports multiple software-based dewarped viewing modes including panoramic, quad-split, and corridor layouts.
-These modes mathematically correct the barrel distortion produced by the 1.1mm fisheye lens and present straightened, usable views to operators and recording systems.
-Digital PTZ allows further navigation within any dewarped view area without additional hardware. - What does AXIS Object Analytics actually detect on this camera?
+The M4327-P applies software-based dewarping to mathematically correct the curvature introduced by the 1.1mm stereographic lens.
+This produces straightened output views in panorama, quad-split, and corridor formats that present a usable perspective for operators and recording systems.
+Digital PTZ allows further navigation within any dewarped view area without physical camera adjustment or additional processing hardware. - What object types can AXIS Object Analytics detect on this camera?

-Running on the built-in deep learning processing unit, AXIS Object Analytics classifies detected objects as people or vehicles.
-It can trigger rules based on these classifications and generates scene metadata that enables efficient search within recorded footage, allowing operators to filter events by object type rather than reviewing continuous video manually. - What is the minimum light level the M4327-P can operate in?
+Running on the built-in deep learning processing unit within the ARTPEC-8 SoC, AXIS Object Analytics classifies detected objects as people or vehicles.
+It can trigger rule-based actions from these classifications and produces scene metadata that allows forensic searches within recorded footage to be filtered by object type, reducing review time after an event significantly compared to scanning unfiltered continuous video. - Does the M4327-P have any built-in IR illumination for low-light operation?

-No. The M4327-P has no IP weather rating and is specified for indoor use only within a temperature range of 0 to 40 degrees Celsius.
-Covered outdoor areas can expose the camera to humidity, condensation, and temperature extremes beyond its rated operating conditions.
-An outdoor-rated fisheye or panoramic camera should be selected for those environments.
-Security Wholesalers can assist in identifying a suitable alternative for outdoor wide-area installations. - Does the digital roll feature affect image quality or resolution?
+No. The AXIS M4327-P has no IP weather ingress rating and is rated for indoor use only within a temperature range of 0 to 40 degrees Celsius.
+Covered outdoor areas including entry canopies, undercover car parks, and loading dock overhangs expose cameras to humidity levels, condensation, and temperature variation that fall outside the M4327-P’s operating parameters.
+An outdoor-rated panoramic or fisheye camera should be selected for those environments.
+Security Wholesalers carries outdoor-rated wide-area cameras suited to those applications. - What does digital roll do and when is it useful during installation?

-Axis Zipstream analyses each frame and reduces the bitrate of areas with no movement or objects of interest while maintaining full quality around detected motion or classified objects.
-Combined with H.265 encoding, this can substantially reduce the storage footprint compared to a constant-bitrate 6MP stream.
-Configuring the target bitrate and frame rate appropriately for the scene is recommended to optimise storage efficiency without sacrificing event detail.
+Axis Zipstream analyses each frame dynamically and reduces the encoding bitrate in regions of the scene where there is no motion or objects of interest, while maintaining full bitrate quality around detected activity and classified objects.
+Combined with H.265 compression, this can substantially reduce the total storage footprint compared to a constant bitrate 6MP recording.
+Setting an appropriate target bitrate and frame rate for the specific scene is recommended during configuration to optimise storage efficiency without compromising detail during events.

 Additional Information